Posts Tagged Lucca

 It’s a natural defect of computer science engineers making things only they can use, and in my opinion this is the strongest barrier in the dialogue between the two sides.

 We try to do our part with i-muse: technology, PDAs and Rfid in our case, it’s just a tool.

 What really matters is that the service we provide boasts quality and visitors actually benefits from it.

 Along this line I appreciated the brilliant speeches of Andrea Granelli, advisor of the Minister of Cultural Heritage, and Ilaria D’Uva from D’Uva Workshop.

 Who knows if next year at Lu.Be.C we’ll be able to report some progress towards this marriage thanks to i-muse.

 Lucca is a town of magic!

-On august 10, 2006, when I visited it for the first time, fifth stop of the solo Vespatour, I immediately felt at ease, almost safe, protected by the 4 Km long wall surrounding the town since centuries.
+On august 10, 2006, when I visited it for the first time, fifth stop of my solo-journey around Italy I called Vespatour, I immediately felt at ease, almost safe, protected by the 4 Km long wall surrounding the town since centuries.

-I appreciated it thanks to the visit with the audioguide: the walk upon the walls, the towers with the roof-gardens, the wonderful churches, the oval square, the historical locals, the elegant Ostello San Frediano, the delicious Tuscan slang and a detail representing the style and harmony of this italian gem: the manholes shaped like the walls perimeter!
+I discovered it thanks to the visit with an audioguide: the walk upon the walls, the towers with the roof-gardens, the churches, the oval square, the historical locals, the elegant San Frediano hostel, the delicious Tuscan slang and a detail representing the style and harmony of this italian jewel: the manholes shaped like the walls perimeter!

-I think I could live there and I’ll get back to Lucca for sure to be able to see it from the top of the Guinigi Tower, something I didn’t get the chance to do.
+I think I could live there and I’ll get back to Lucca for sure to be able to see it from the top of the Guinigi Tower, something I wasn’t able to do.